 Cataloging a backup adds the contents of the backup to the data catalog as soon as the backup is created.
-This process can be time-consuming.
-Therefore, you may want to disable cataloging on a managed machine.
-To do it, go to Options > Machine options and configure the Backup cataloging option.
+This process can be time-consuming, especially in environments with a large amount of machines.
+Therefore, you may want to disable cataloging in the entire environment.